MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/touchpad-interactions.md

 ---
-Description: Create Windows apps with intuitive and distinctive user interaction experiences that are optimized for touchpad but are functionally consistent across input devices.
+description: Create Windows apps with intuitive and distinctive user interaction experiences that are optimized for touchpad but are functionally consistent across input devices.
 title: Touchpad interactions
 ms.assetid: CEDEA30A-FE94-4553-A7FB-6C1FA44F06AB
 label: Touchpad interactions